Anaerobic digestion: Incidents involving digesters

-There have been explosions of Anaerobic Digesters in the US (Jay, Maine Pixelle Specialty Solutions' Androscoggin Mill; Pensacola (Cantonment) 22 January 2017 (Kamyr digester explosion); EPDM failure March 2013 Aumsville, Oregon; February 6, 1987, Pennsylvania two workers at a wastewater treatment plant were re-draining a sewage digester when an explosion lifted the 30-ton floating cover, killing both workers instantly; Southwest Wastewater Treatment Plant in Springfield, Missouri), in the UK (for example at Avonmouth and at Harper Adams College, Newport, Shropshire), plus In Europe, there were about 800 accidents on biogas plants between 2005 and 2015, e.g. in France (Saint-Fargeau) (though few of them were 'serious' with direct consequences for the human population).
-Fortunately, according to one source, 'less than a dozen of them had consequences on humans'- for example, the incident at Rhadereistedt, Germany (4 dead).
+There have been explosions of anaerobic digesters in the US (Pixelle Specialty Solutions' Androscoggin Mill in Jay, Maine; Pensacola (Cantonment) on 22 January 2017; March 2013 in Aumsville, Oregon; 6 February 1987 in Pennsylvania; Southwest Wastewater Treatment Plant in Springfield, Missouri), in the UK (for example at Avonmouth and at Harper Adams College, Newport, Shropshire), plus In Europe, there were about 800 accidents on biogas plants between 2005 and 2015, such as in France (Saint-Fargeau) (though few of them were "serious" with direct consequences for the human population).
+Fortunately, according to one source, "less than a dozen of them had consequences on humans" – for example, the incident at Rhadereistedt, Germany (4 dead).

 Safety analyses have included a 2016 study compiled a database of 169 accidents involving ADs.